mitodl/ocw-studio/docs/ckeditor/plugin.md

 A `Command` is a class extending `@ckeditor/ckeditor5-core/src/command`.
 The main method to be concerned with is `execute`, which is where we actually call our `createYoutubeEmbed` function and insert the newly-created element into the document.

-This class is pretty straighforward overall.
+This class is pretty straightforward overall.
 Note that the `.refresh` method here is boilerplate copied from the [block widget tutorial](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/tutorials/implementing-a-block-widget.html).

 ```ts
 export class InsertYoutubeEmbedCommand extends Command {